8osm/scarlet/README.md

 $ node .
 ```

+## About Scarlet
+Scarlet aims to emulate the official osu! bancho by sending the same responses that the official bancho does do specific requests

+Other bancho implementations such as ruri, delta and pep.py do not do this.

 ## License
 Currently, Scarlet is licensed under MIT.
 Packages used by Scarlet may be licensed otherwise.